sanni-sulaimon/Stationery-Store/README.md

 # Stationery-Store

 ### Business Request
-The Sales Manager requested a move from static reports to interactive for better track of sales performance focusing on products sold, payment method, Geographic breakdown, Customers retention, and month over month (MOM) growth rate.
+The Sales Manager requested a move from static reports to interactive for better track of sales performance focusing on products sold, payment method, Geographic breakdown, and month over month (MOM) growth rate.

 ### Tool used
 SQL Server Express